peilun-he/PDSim/README.md

 Additionally, you are very welcome to provide any kind of feedback and comments.
 Please send me an email at: peilun.he93\@gmail.com.

 If you have questions about how to use this package, please also send me an email.
 I will get back to you as soon as possible.

+## Acknowledgements
+We would like to thank Sam Forbes, Blake Rayfield and Mark Van de Vyver for testing PDSim and providing valuable feedback and suggestions.

 ## Version History
 **Version 2.1.2** (current version):